jalaan/subscription-business-health/README.md

 ![Dashboard Overview](screenshots/01_dashboard_overview.png)

-The dashboard consolidates key subscription health indicators into a single, executive-ready view, allowing stakeholders to quickly assess performance and identify areas of risk or opportunity.
+The dashboard provides a consolidated view of subscription performance, allowing stakeholders to quickly assess overall business health and identify areas of risk or opportunity.

 ---

-## Key Metrics
+## KPI Summary

 ![KPI Summary](screenshots/02_kpi_summary.png)

-The KPI section highlights the core indicators used to monitor subscription health:

-- Active Subscribers
-- Monthly Recurring Revenue (MRR)
-- Churn Rate

-These metrics provide a high-level snapshot of business performance and serve as entry points for deeper analysis within the dashboard.
+Core metrics including subscribers, MRR, and churn rate provide a high-level snapshot of performance and serve as entry points for deeper analysis.

 ---